 At Avodah, we see justice as a deep-rooted and powerful part of Jewish life, and Jewish life as a valuable source of sustainability, community, and meaning in our justice work.
 Throughout your Jewish Service Corps experience, you’ll develop a deep relationship between your justice and Jewishness, and explore all of the powerful connections between the two.

 We are committed to building Service Corps cohorts that are inclusive of the diversity of the Jewish community, including Jews of Color, Sephardi and Mizrahi Jews, queer, trans, and non-binary Jews, Jews from poor or working-class backgrounds, and more.
 We still have a ways to go — and are working hard through initiatives like our Jews of Color Bayit in NYC and our economic access fund to create programmatic structures that will support Corps Members from marginalized identities.
-This year, we are proud to share that 13% of our Corps Members identity as Jews of Color, 22% identity as Jews of Color, Sephardi Jews, or Mizrahi Jews, 60% of Corps Members are a part of the LGTBQ+ community, and 17% of Corps Members are non-binary, genderqueer, or gender non-conforming.
+This program year, 10% of our Corps Members identify as Jews of Color, 17% identify as Jews of Color, Sephardi Jews, or Mizrahi Jews, 43% of Corps Members are a part of the LGTBQ+ community, and 8% of Corps Members are transgender, non-binary, genderqueer, or gender non-conforming.

-If you’d like to learn about other demographics, or about the experience of marginalized Corps Members in the program, please reach out to our Recruitment Director Emily Becker at firstname.lastname@example.org.
-We’re always happy to connect you to an alum or Corps Member that shares an identity with you!
+If you’d like to learn about other demographics, or about the experience of marginalized Corps Members in the program, please reach out to our Recruitment Director, Emily, at email@example.com.
+We’re always happy to connect you to an alum or Corps Member who shares an identity with you, or to get you the best and most transparent information about what your experience may be like!

 We try to put at least one house in each city within walking distance (1.5 miles) of a synagogue.
-Please be sure to discuss questions or concerns about access to a synagogue during your interview.
+Please be sure to discuss questions or concerns about access to a synagogue during your interview so we can make sure you end up in a Bayit that meets your religious needs.

 All kitchens in our houses are kosher at the time of move-in.
 As the year progresses, each household negotiates the standards of kashrut (Jewish dietary law) that the members of the community wish to maintain based on the practices of the Corps Members in your home.
 If your housemates decide to maintain a kosher kitchen, you will be required to maintain kosher practices while cooking in the Bayit.
 However, you are not obligated to keep kosher yourself if you do not already.